ETdoFresh/Blog/content/page/wp-import/csci-5675-advanced-game-development/index.md

 ## Academic Integrity {#AcademicIntegrity}

-All students are expected to follow [UNO&#8217;s code of academic integrity][10].
+All students are expected to follow [UNO's code of academic integrity][10].
 Violations of this policy will be dealt with on a case-by-case basis, but punishment will be severe and may include failing the class and expulsion from the university.

 ## Students with Disabilities {#StudentswithDisabilities}